-The Group applies general approach for determining the expected credit losses of cash in banks, nontrade receivables, due from related parties, due from a stockholder and refundable deposit.
+The Group applies general approach for determining the expected credit losses of cash in banks, nontrade receivables, due from related parties and refundable deposit.
 A credit loss is the difference between the cash flows that are expected to be received discounted at the original effective interest rate and contractual cash flows in accordance with the contract.
-The loss allowance for financial assets is based on the assumptions about risk of default and expected loss rates.
-The management provided allowance for impairment of due from related parties amounting to P6,460,530 as at December 31, 2022 and 2021, respectively and refundable deposits amounting to P6,711,100 as at December 31, 2022 and 2021, respectively (see Notes 9 and 21).
+The loss allowance for financial assets are based on the assumptions about risk of default and expected loss rates.
+In addition, management's assessment of the credit risk on cash in bank and nontrade receivables as at the reporting date is low.
+The management provided allowance for impairment

 The Group applies the PFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for trade receivables.
-To measure expected credit loss, receivables were grouped based on days past due and grouped the customers according to their profile.
+To measure expected credit loss, receivables were grouped based on days past due and groupedthe customers according to their profile.
 The expected loss rates are based on the historical credit losses within the period of time.
 The historical loss rates are adjusted to reflect current and forward-looking information affecting the ability of the customers to settle the receivables.